CodePartnersMD/MD301-guide/curriculum/09-sql-continued/FACILITATOR.md

 ## What bugs, issues, or surprises have come up in the past for this class?

 ## General comments

+Students will follow the same pattern from lab 8 to retrieve data from the Meetup API and the Hiking Project API.

 ## Lecture